Curriculum

 Implementation

-From Year 2 onwards, reading is a combination of RWI (for decoding and fluency) and the Trust framework for the teaching and learning of reading.
+From Year 2 onwards, reading is a combination of UL&S (for decoding and fluency) and the Trust framework for the teaching and learning of reading.
 Through these daily whole class reading sessions, the children have the opportunity to broaden their experience of literature with a clear and purposeful synergy to other areas of their learning.

 In addition to this, there will be time allocated for independent reading and reading for pleasure.
 Teacher's will have a daily, systematic 'read aloud programme' in every class which incorporates high quality fiction, non fiction and poetry.
 We work hard to develop an authentic reading culture across the school with a number of key events including bakes for books, Summer Reading Challenge, Cracking Good Read boxes, annual book fair, book weeks, World Book Day and Author focus.